 GMD Water Facilities Waiver Form

-This form needs to be filled out by anyone accessing the pool and/or pool deck area
+This form needs to be filled out by anyone going on or around the pool deck.